qw245roar/stanford-faq/heroku.md

 ## Log in into Jupyter with your password

 Hopefully you followed the instructions in the Welcome notebook to reset your password.
+Enter it to get access to your ROAR Notebooks.

 ## Connect your bot!